mrmebailey/pitimelapse/README.md

 ![Alt Image text](/resources/vnc_camera_command.png?raw=true "Camera Command")

-Focus the camera on your subject in live view, do not forget to lock off the lens screws
+Focus the camera on your subject in live view, do not forget to lock off the lens screws and to exit this you must use CNTL ^C from the terminal, ensure you do this before moving onto the next steps as only one process can access the camera at any one time.

 ![Alt Image text](/resources/vnc_focus.png?raw=true "Camera Command")